Franchising: Fees and contract arrangement

 Three important payments are made to a franchisor: (a) a royalty for the trademark, (b) reimbursement for the training and advisory services given to the franchisee, and (c) a percentage of the individual business unit's sales.
 These three fees may be combined in a single 'management' fee.
 A fee for "disclosure" is separate and is always a "front-end fee".

 A franchise usually lasts for a fixed time period (broken down into shorter periods, which each require renewal), and serves a specific territory or geographical area surrounding its location.
 One franchisee may manage several such locations.
 Agreements typically last from five to thirty years, with premature cancellations or terminations of most contracts bearing serious consequences for franchisees.
 A franchise is merely a temporary business investment involving renting or leasing an opportunity, not the purchase of a business for the purpose of ownership.
 It is classified as a wasting asset due to the finite term of the license.

 Franchise fees are on average 6.7% with an additional average marketing fee of 2%.
 However, not all franchise opportunities are the same and many franchise organizations are pioneering new models that challenge antiquated structures and redefine success for the organization as well as the franchisee.

 A franchise can be exclusive, non-exclusive or "sole and exclusive".

 Although franchisor revenues and profit may be listed in a franchise disclosure document (FDD), no laws require an estimate of franchisee profitability, which depends on how intensively the franchisee "works" the franchise.
 Therefore, franchisor fees are typically based on "gross revenue from sales" and not on profits realized.
 See remuneration.

 Various tangibles and intangibles such as national or international advertising, training and other support services are commonly made available by the franchisor.

 Franchise brokers help franchisors find appropriate franchisees.
 There are also main 'master franchisors' who obtain the rights to sub-franchise in a territory.

 According to the International Franchise Association approximately 44% of all businesses in the United States are franchisee-worked.

+Example

+As of 1983 each ComputerLand store paid 8% of revenue to the company as a franchise fee, which in turn sold products at cost to the stores.
+ComputerLand provided sales training and marketing assistance but did not train franchisees on individual products, relying on their vendors to do so.
+The company provided 85-90% of stores' products, choosing them mostly on franchisees' requests, and usually did not accept returns.
+Stores could purchase merchandise from other distributors, and traded with or sold inventory to each other as needed.